carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 #### Example

-To better understand the algorithm, let's consider the house price prediction example from the [Introduction episode](lhttps://gitter-lab.github.io/ml-bio-workshop/01-introduction/index.html).
+To better understand the algorithm, let's consider the house price prediction example from the [Introduction episode](https://gitter-lab.github.io/ml-bio-workshop/01-introduction/index.html).
-We are going to begin with an initial house price range, and for the neighborhood of our interest the prices range from $100k - $250k.
+We are going to begin with an initial house price range, and for our neighborhood of interest the prices range from $100k - $250k.
 The first question we could ask is the number of bedrooms in the house.
 The answer is 3 bedrooms, and so our new range will be $180k-$250k.
-Then we will ask about the number of bathrooms, and the answer is 3 bathrooms.
+Then, we will ask about the number of bathrooms, and the answer is 3 bathrooms.
 The new range range is $220-$250.
-Finally we will ask what neighborhood is the house located.
+Finally, we will ask the house's neighborhood.
 The answer is Neighborhood A.
 That give us the price of $230k.